What the heck is domain sender score?

 Check your IP and domain against blacklists: It is a list containing all the IP addresses and email domain names that are blacklisted for sending malicious and spam emails.
 Keep checking whether your name is on the list or not.

 Good sender reputation score is essential for email deliverability and the success of an email marketing campaign.
-It is imperative to keep your sender reputation score high to enhance email deliverability and email marketing campaign success.
+It is imperative to keep your sender reputation score high with top tools to enhance email deliverability and email marketing campaign success.

 Reach more customers with your cold emails